LeslieWu999/16664_Final_Project/README.md

 The dataset is given in link: https://drive.google.com/drive/u/1/folders/1mun_jxWNdAyxGvi6E0qUBH_wRFaMD24q.

-After downloading trainval, test folder and the code in this repository, the fold structure is as follows:
+After downloading trainval, test folder, the code in the main branch of this repository and model_our.pth in the master branch of this repository, the fold structure is as follows:

 .
 │